Georgy Shishkin: Biography

-Born in Ekaterinburg (then Sverdlovsk), Russia, son of a first violinist of the orchestra of the musical theatre, from the age of six, Shishkin began violin classes.
+Born in Ekaterinburg (then Sverdlovsk), Russian SFSR, son of a first violinist of the orchestra of the musical theatre, from the age of six, Shishkin began violin classes.
 As a child he showed an early passion for drawing, and by his tenth year he was enrolled a fine art school.
 During his youth, he was deeply influenced by the atmosphere at his great-grandparents’ house, steeped with authentic Russian traditions conserved during the Soviet regime.

 Young Shishkin travelled to the many old cities in his country.
 With his easel, he visited monasteries and paid close attention to the icons and frescoes.
 In the Vladimir Cathedral, an ex-capital of Russia, he was struck by the works of Andrei Rublev, considered the first Russian painter.

 He was a graduate of the Ural State Academy of Architecture and Arts in his home town, in 1975, then a trainee at the Stroganov Moscow State University of Arts and Industry.
 Georgy Shishkin was a professor of drawing and painting for about 10 years at this academy where he started as a trainee.

 From 1974 he took part in professional art exhibitions, while remaining at home in Socialist Realism.

 In the same year, he won the national competition for young creators in Russia and participated in the Prestige Exposition in Moscow.

 Experimentation with different techniques led him to favour pastel from 1980 and three years later he created his base preparation under the pastel.

 In 1981, during his first personal exhibition, many of his paintings were acquired by the State Fine Arts Museum.

 However, being multi-faceted, Georgy Shishkin made the interior decorations for the Ekaterinburg Opera Museum (1982–1985), with two large frescoes and a portrait gallery of the most famous soloists.
 The portrait of the ballet star Piotr Gusev was acquired by the Saint Petersburg State Museum of Theatre and Music.

 At the same time, for nine years, the artist worked as an architect and several buildings were erected according to his plans.